bblanchon/ArduinoJsonTroubleshooter/src/pages/deserialization-invalidinput-serial-software.md

 * [SlowSoftSerial](https://github.com/MustBeArt/SlowSoftSerial)
 * [NeoSoftSerial](https://github.com/SlashDevin/NeoSWSerial)

 However, I highly recommend that you use a hardware implementation (such as `Serial` or `Serial1`).
 Don't hesitate to upgrade your board to get one with more than one [UART](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter).
-The table below lists the possible candiates.

-{% include tables/boards_extra_uarts.html %}
+For example, if you're currently using an Arduino UNO, which has only one UART, you can upgrade to the Arduino Leonardo, which has three.

 Did this solve your issue?